kasparsd/php-7-debian/readme.md

 These are a set of bash scripts for building and running PHP 7 (CLI and FPM) on Debian based Linux distributions:

-- `build.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the `master` branch of https://github.com/php/php-src
+- `build.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the `PHP-7.0.0` branch of https://github.com/php/php-src

 - `install.sh` sets up PHP-FPM by moving configuration files into their correct locations in `/usr/local/php7` and enables the `php7-fpm` service and adds it to the startup sequence.

 Please note that these are very simple scripts that don't implement error checking or process validation.
-You will probably need to run them with super user permissions (`sudo`).

 ## Usage